bhall2001/serverless-nextjs-github-ci-cd/README.md

 ## Deploy to production

-First, we need to commit these changes and push to the master branch.
+First, we need to commit these changes and push to the main branch.
 This will trigger the staging deploy.
 Wait for this deployment to complete.

 Using GitHub web ui, locate the "Release" panel in the right sidebar in the "Code" tab of your repository.
 Click "Create a new release" in the sidebar.